peter-w-bryant/Solving-8-tile-Puzzle-with-A-Search/README.md

 <i>L1-Norm([0,2],[0,0]) = abs(0-0) + abs(2-0) = 2</i>

-I will omit computing the L1-Norm of the remaining tiles but if you were to check tiles 2, 3, and 5 they have L1-Norms of 1, 2, and three respectively.
+I will omit computing the L1-Norm of the remaining tiles but if you were to check tiles 2, 3, and 5 they have L1-Norms of 1, 2, and 1 respectively.
 I think it is important to add that I do not count the distance of tiles with the value '0' since they are not actually representing tiles but rather empty sections of the puzzle.

  solve([6, 0, 0, 3, 5, 1, 7, 2, 4], goal_state=[1, 2, 3, 4, 5, 6, 7, 0, 0])